MHryc/singularity_streptococcus/README.md

-ne# singularity_streptococcus
+# singularity_streptococcus
-A short workflow to showcase the usage of singularity containers for bioinformatic analysis of sequencing data
+A short pipeline to showcase use of singularity containers

 ## *Analysis* steps
-1. Download reads from SRA with sra-tools
+1. Download WGS reads from SRA with sra-tools
 2. QC with FastQC
 3. Read trimming with fastp
 4. Post trimming FastQC